tomcur/CustomHardcore/README.md

 # CustomHardcore
 CustomHardcore is a [Craft]bukkit/Spigot plugin providing highly customizable support for creating custom hardcore world setups.
 It allows creation of multiple hardcore world groups that are kept track of separately.
 Each group can have its own configuration.
+When a player is banished, they will be teleported to a specified location in a different world.

 ### Configuration
 A configuration can look like this.